barrettab/DOMNE_ND_Predicting-Customer-Churn/README.md

 ## Running Files
-All python libraries used in this repository can be `pip` installed and are found in requirements.txt.
+All python libraries used in this repository can be `pip` installed and are found in `requirements.txt`.

 You can run the the following commands in order to retrieve the results: